raphy890/AirBnb/api-documentation-airbnb/API-docs-AirBnB.md

     }
     ```

-### Create a Review for a Spot based on the Spot's id
+### Create a Review for a Spot based on the Spot's id - COMPLETE

 Create and return a new review for a spot specified by id.